Aorist: Sanskrit

 Although quite common in older Sanskrit, the aorist is comparatively infrequent in much of classical Sanskrit, occurring, for example, 66 times in the first book of the Rāmāyaṇa, 8 times in the Hitopadeśa, 6 times in the Bhagavad-Gītā, and 6 times in the story of Śakuntalā in the Mahābhārata.

 In the later language, the aorist indicative had the value of a preterite, while in the older language it was closer in sense to the perfect.
 The aorist was also used with the ancient injunctive mood, particularly in prohibitions.

 Slavic languages

 The Indo-European aorist was inherited by the Slavic languages but has survived intact only in the South Slavic languages.
 It retains its function entirely in the Eastern South Slavic languages, Bulgarian and Macedonian.
 However, in Western South Slavic languages it has become, along with the imperfect and pluperfect, largely obsolete in daily parlance and mostly superseded by the perfect and circumlocution.
-The aorist is part of the standardized varieties of Serbo-Croatian but is no longer part of Standard Slovene.
+The aorist is part of the standardized varieties of Serbo-Croatian but is no longer part of standard Slovene.
 In both languages, the aorist appears mostly in older literature, scripture, religious services and legislation and so carries an archaic tone.
-As such, its use can be construed as pretentious and bombastic.
-Its use does not cause ambiguity, as Slavic verbs have distinct grammatical aspects to convey related, yet distinct, meanings.
+In Serbo-Croatian, aorist finds natural use only in certain locales while it is completely supplanted by the perfect in others.
+As such, its use in formal settings can be construed as either pretentious and bombastic or conversely as rustic and unsophisticated, depending on locale.
+Its disuse does not cause ambiguity, as Slavic verbs have distinct grammatical aspects to convey related yet distinct meaning.